 - Add in the eggs one at a time, then add vanilla, juice and zest.

 - In a separate bowl whisk the sifted flour, baking powder and bicarb soda.

-- Fold the flour mix into the wet ingredients slowly.
-It is important not to over beat at this stage.
+- Fold the flour and mix it into the wet ingredients slowly.
+It is important not to over mix at this stage.

-- Spoon out batter into your tin and spread evenly to ensure there are no air pockets.
-Tap the tin before placing in the oven.
+- Spoon batter into your tin and spread evenly to ensure no air pockets.
+Tap the tin before placing it in the oven.